woct0rdho/triton-windows/README.md

     * Download it from https://github.com/woct0rdho/triton-windows/releases/download/v3.2.0-windows.post9/cuda_12.6_lib.zip
     * Put the folder `lib` into `cuda_runtime`

-For details about compatibility of various pip packages and CUDA versions, see https://github.com/woct0rdho/triton-windows/issues/43
+For details about version compatibility of various pip packages and CUDA, see https://github.com/woct0rdho/triton-windows/issues/43
 </details>

 ### 5. MSVC and Windows SDK